jljohnson/triplestore-tdb-clients/README.md

 ###2.
 Importing the edu.gatech.mbsec.triplestore.tdb.clients project into the Eclipse workspace

-1. In the Git repositories view, right-click edu.gatech.mbsec.triplestore.tdb.clients and select “Import Projects”.
+1. In the Git repositories view, right-click triplestore-tdb-clients and select “Import Projects”.
 Click Next until Finish.
 The edu.gatech.mbsec.triplestore.tdb.clients project will be in the Eclipse workspace.
 2. In Eclipse, open the Project Explorer view.
 (Window → Show View → Project Explorer)
 3. Expand the edu.gatech.mbsec.triplestore.tdb.clients project
 4. Right click pom.xml -> Run As -> Maven clean